crispy-pepper/WRO_2024/README.md

  - Mount the assembled base onto the poles that originally supported the vehicle’s cover, ensuring the camera holder is positioned over the rear wheels.
 Use the original pins from the car to securely clip the base in place.

 7. Installing the Camera:
- - Secure the camera into the holder using screws, aligning it with the pre-drilled holes in the camera holder.
+ - Secure the camera into the holder using screws, aligning it with the holes in the camera holder.
 Ensure the camera is firmly fixed to prevent any movement during operation.

 8. Mounting the Battery:
- - Place the battery into the designated cutout within the camera holder's supports.
+ - Place the battery into the  cutout within the camera holder's supports.
 Use tape, Velcro, or zip ties to secure the battery in place, ensuring it remains stable during vehicle operation.

 9. Installing the Raspberry Pi:
  - Place the Raspberry Pi on top of the base, ensuring that the pins on the base align with the screw holes on the Raspberry Pi.
-Secure the Raspberry Pi in place using appropriate screws.

 10. Wiring the Vehicle:
- - Carefully wire the car together according to the provided schematic, ensuring all connections are secure and correctly aligned.
-Pay special attention to wire management to prevent tangling or obstruction of moving parts.
+ - Wire the car together according to the provided schematic, ensuring all connections are secure and correctly aligned.
+Pay attention to wire management to prevent tangling or obstruction of moving parts or obstruction of the camera.

 11. Final Checks:
- - Ensure all components are securely mounted and that there is no excess movement.
+ - Ensure all components are secure and that there is no excess movement.
 Double-check all wiring connections for correctness and stability.

 12. Running the Code:
  - Once the assembly is complete, upload the control code to the Raspberry Pi.
-Ensure all systems are functioning correctly by performing a series of preliminary tests, such as motor and servo response, camera feed, and sensor readings.
+Check all systems are working by performing a series of tests that can be found in the tests folder located in the src folder.
 *explain how to upload control to the rasberry pi

 ## Content